trekforever/Front-end-Developer-Interview-Questions/README.md

 * CSS property hacks, conditionally included .css files, or... something else?
 * How do you serve your pages for feature-constrained browsers?
   * What techniques/processes do you use?
+* What is the difference between `display:none;` and `visibility:hidden` and `opacity:0`
+  * **Answer**: The first one physicallys hies the element from DOM tree (removed from layout) whereas visibility and opacity does not. opacity is different in that event handlers will still be allowed (elements are clickable, etc).
+* What is z-index, and issues associated with that?
+  * **Answer**: z-index affects the stacking order of div elements.
+Only works with `position` elements (elements that have specific position, like absolute, relative, etc).
+Stacking order: background-->negative zindex-->block level boxes -->floated boxes --> inline boxes --> auto or 0 zindex --> pos zindex
 * What are the different ways to visually hide content (and make it available only for screen readers)?
   * **Answer**: Absolute positioning 0 height overflow hidden, or position overflow and move offscreen, or clip
 * Have you ever used a grid system, and if so, what do you prefer?